idaholab/moose/framework/doc/content/source/times/FunctorTimes.md

 !syntax description /Times/FunctorTimes

-The functor and its factor will be evaluated in the element containing the (0,0,0) point, the latter of which should lay inside the mesh.
+The functor and its factor will be evaluated in the element containing the (0,0,0) point, the latter of which should lie inside the mesh.
 They will be evaluated at the current simulation time, but only at the specified `execute_on` flags.